- Timelines for Postgraduate Research Programmes

 There are a number of activities open to PGRs which may help them to feel more integrated into a PGR community.
 You will be aware of these in your own School.
 We would also draw your attention to:

-• The Training and Development section of the website, which includes information on a range of PGR activities which help to develop essential skills, such as 3MT (three-minute thesis), Granite journal, Leadership academy, STAR awards, May Festival, TechFest, among others
+• The Training and Development section of the website, which includes information on a range of PGR activities which help to develop essential skills, such as 3MT (three-minute thesis), Granite journal, Pathway to Success, May Festival, TechFest, among others

 • Weekly Shut-up and Write sessions across both campuses (fortnightly at Foresterhill and Old Aberdeen)